HIP-1195: Hiero hooks and an application to allowances

 ///

-/// NOTE: this lambda's behavior does not depend on what owning
+/// NOTE: this hook's behavior does not depend on what owning

 /// address is set in `context.owner`; it depends only the contents